rivosinc/salus/MEMORY.md

 the device tree as input.
 It is then converted in to a `HypPageAlloc` struct that is used to allocate the pages needed for the hypervisor.
-After the hypervisor has taken it's pages, the remaining pages in `HypPageAlloc` are moved in to `HostRootBuilder`, which is used to build the host Vm and its `VmPages` structure.
+After the hypervisor has taken it's pages, the remaining pages in `HypPageAlloc` are moved in to `HostVm`, which is used to build the host Vm and its `VmPages` structure.

 # Memory ownership